Thomcray/alx-low_level_programming/0x02-functions_nested_loops/README.md

   8. Function thta prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59
   9. Function that prints 9 times table, starting with 0
   10. Function that adds two integers and returns the result
   11. Prints all natural numbers from n to 98, followed by a new line
+  12. Prints n times table, starting with 0